BrockDyer/FantasyMapUtils/README.md

 Through this project, I feel like I gained a very proficient understanding of voronoi diagrams and Fortune's Algorithm (despite the bugs in my implementation).
 I also got a chance to learn first-hand the importance of properly defining a scoring metric for metaheuristic optimization, which is valuable as in previous classes these metrics were always given to me.

 ## Project Demo and Presentation
+Apolgies for the watermark, I needed to edit multiple clips together and the software I found lied about the watermark.

 https://youtu.be/3SgrUZ4pDR8

 ## References: